 Injured in a Hit-and-Run Accident and Don’t Know What to Do?

-In the event you’ve been injured in a hit-and-run crash, Kent car accident attorney Zach Herschensohn can help you figure out the best course of action to take so that you don’t get stuck paying the price for someone else’s reckless actions.
+You have every right to feel lost and confused after a hit-and-run crash.
+Attorney Zach Herschensohn can help you figure out the best course of action to take so that you don’t get stuck paying the price for someone else’s reckless actions.
 The Herschensohn Law Firm, PLLC has secured millions in settlements and verdicts for injury victims throughout the Seattle metro area and knows how to fight for your best interests to make sure you get the compensation you deserve.
 Discover what a versatile and aggressive Kent car accident lawyer can do for you.
 Contact us today for your free consultation.

 Getting injured in an accident that wasn’t your fault can be highly distressing – but if the person who caused your crash fails to stop and takes off, it can make you feel like you’re stuck between a rock and a hard place.
 You’re injured.
 Your car needs to be repaired.
 You can’t work.
 Bills are piling up.
 If that wasn’t enough, your insurance company is giving you the runaround on what your policy does and does not cover.
 You’re frustrated, confused, and about ready to reach your boiling point.